ms/buildtogether.tech/src/git-team.md

 > When you're working on your own, it's natural to fall into a rhythm of updating
 > your laptop from your repository in the morning and committing whatever you've
 > managed to accomplish when you wrap up for the day.
 You need to break this habit
 > when you become part of a team.
-Instead, <span i="version control!when to
+Instead, [% i "version control!when to
-> commit">you should commit</span> when you finish a chunk of work that moves the
+> commit" %]you should commit[% /i %] when you finish a chunk of work that moves the
 > project forward or is fit for someone else to review.
 A good rule is "never
 > break the build" (<a section="automation"/>), i.e., never commit anything that
 > doesn't run well enough to pass all existing tests.